Dohv/hypertext-control/README.md

 3. Edit CSS for each element with knobs.
 Current CSS Properties available are background-color, color, padding, margin and font-size
 4. Download an index.html and style.css that is generated from a GET request to the zip/:id route.
 5. Saving and recalling projects to and from the database by pushing a button to enter into project select mode, then browsing the projects with a knob, then pressing the button again to load it into the view to start editing to your hearts content.
+6. User Authentication

 ## Technical Notes
 Project data stored into the database is with the Postgres datatype JSONB.
+Projects so far are global and not specific to the current authorized user.

 ## Wireframe Layout
 http://i.imgur.com/GiIkc3C.jpg